tybottorff/bottorffdocs/notes/literature_notes.md

 # T cell repertoire in peripheral blood as a potential biomarker for predicting response to concurrent cetuximab and nivolumab in head and neck squamous cell carcinoma
  - TCRB chain profiling
  - increased baseline TCR sequence diversity associated with ICB response
-# T cells specific for alpha-myosin drive immunotherapy related myocarditis
+# T cells specific for α-myosin drive immunotherapy related myocarditis
  - mice (*Pdcd1-/-Ctla4+/-*, recapitulates features of ICB myocarditis in humans)
  - CD8<sup>+</sup> dominant cell population in immune infiltrate in heart and drive myocarditis (anti-CD8 antibody rescues mice)
- - alpha-myosin antigen target of three MHCI restricted TCRs from mice with myocarditis
+ - α-myosin antigen target of three MHCI restricted TCRs from mice with myocarditis
- - **peripheral blood from three humans with ICI-myocarditis were expanded by alpha-myosin peptides, these alpha-myosin expanded T cells shared TCR clonotypes with diseased heart and skeletal muscle infiltrates**
+ - **peripheral blood from three humans with ICI-myocarditis were expanded by α-myosin peptides, these α-myosin expanded T cells shared TCR clonotypes with diseased heart and skeletal muscle infiltrates**
 # T cell tolerance: central and peripheral
 ## Summary
  - central tolerance: clonal deletion and diversion (Treg differentiation) control self-reactive T cells in the thymus